-- How to Create a Grandparent Park - In need of a place for children and adults to exercise and spend more time together outdoors, Wichita, Kansas, built a playground for all ages.
+- How to Create a Grandparent Park - Wichita, Kansas saw the need for a place where children and adults could exercise and spend more time together in their community, so they built a playground for all ages.

 - How to Create, Maintain and Manage an Intergenerational Community Garden - With fresh produce hard for many residents to come by, residents of a Vermont town get down and dirty by working together to grow fruits and vegetables.
-The Fresh Start Community Farm offers insight to their successful gardening program and shares "how-to" advice for how other communities can grow the food they need.
+The Fresh Start Community Farm offers insight to their successful gardening program and shares "how-to" advice for other communities on how to grow the food they need.

 - What Do Seniors Need in Parks? - As America’s population rapidly ages, parks and recreation agencies need to serve people of all ages.
 Among the useful features to include, according to this report: informative signage, accessible pathways and a variety of active and passive activities.
 (American Society of Landscape Architects)

 - Age-Friendly Business Program - An initiative to help a city develop services and spaces that can support an aging population.
 Resources available include age-friendly business guides and checklists.
 The following cities have adopted this program: Calgary, Thunder Bay and New York City.